semgrep/semgrep-docs/docs/semgrep-appsec-platform/json-and-sarif.md

 This reference provides all Semgrep fields for JSON and SARIF output.

-For fields that are exclusive to Semgrep AppSec Platform, you must [<i class="fas fa-external-link fa-xs"></i> log in](https://semgrep.dev/login) to generate values for those fields.
+For fields that are exclusive to Semgrep AppSec Platform, you must [<i class="fas fa-external-link fa-xs"></i> sign in](https://semgrep.dev/login) to generate values for those fields.

 ## JSON